Which Type of Door Is Right for Your Pole Barn?

 1. How often will you be using the doors?

-Is the door on an Agricultural building with equipment going in and out daily, or is it on a Machine Shed that you spend time in once a week?
-The frequency of use can help determine how much convenience and ease is necessary in accessing the doorway.
+Is the door on an Agricultural building with equipment going in and out daily, or is it on a Machine Shed that you use once a week?
+The frequency of use helps determine how much convenience and ease you need.

 3. What’s your building layout?